gtaha23/MamacOS-Batch/README.md

 Our teams name is based on the OS, the team name is MamaCode Studios.

 # Updates
-- v0.1.3 Update!
+- v0.1.4 Update!
-- about_os command added.
+- Menu file updated.
-- A new command for the menu is added.
+- Fullscreen command optimized.
 - Logs command in the O.S files updated.
 - Main file updated.
 - Minor bugs fixed.

 # Current Status
-v0.1.3 Update is here! a pwd command for menu and a O.S information command added, version is stable, new releases will be publish soon.
+v0.1.4 Update is here! a pwd command for menu and a O.S information command added, version is stable, new releases will be publish soon.

 # Fun facts